deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 #### RAM usage

-> Although Tauri is said to have big savings in RAM usage compared to electron we didn't find that in our project.
+> Although Tauri is said to have big savings in RAM usage compared to Electron we didn't find that in our project.
 This comparison is only about Delta Chat Desktop, you could see more benefits in your project.

 <br />